 Bake some cookies and place in a large jar.
 Keep any jars you may have and recycle them for this or other gift ideas.
-Jars decorated look fantastic and are easy to do for the creative gift beginner.
+Decorated jars look fantastic and are easy to do for the creative gift beginner.

 If you have a talent for baking certain cakes, like a cheesecake or a layered cake why not make some as gifts to give that someone special.
-Two exceptional bakers that have just the recipes for these are vespawoolf and Mama Kim 8 which I have earmarked to make as gifts.
+An exceptional baker that has just the recipe for these is Mama Kim 8 which I have earmarked to make as gifts.

 Another award winning baking great to give as a gift are these gorgeous Pumpkin Whoopie Pies which can have different fillings and teaches12345 is the lady to check out for these mouth watering delights.

 My dad absolutely loved Shepherd’s Pie but could never make it so ended up buying it in a delicatessen at €6 a portion which was daylight robbery.
 I make one that makes 4 large portions for €3 so will be making some up for my dad.
 It freezes well so you could make this in advance, put into disposable cartons and give to someone you know will appreciate it.
 There are any numbers of dishes that are just as good to give in this fashion if you think about it.

 Creative Writing Ideas